kstillsOgburn-hamilton/assignment_3/README.md

 ```
 python train.py
 ```
-This places a checkpoint in the checkpoints file
+This places a checkpoint in the checkpoints folder

 To Evaluate on Test:
 -